 Eilat’s new Ramon Airport officially opened just north of the city of Eilat in 2019.
-The new Ramon Airport replaced the two existing airports in Eilat, Eilat City Airport and Ovda Airport, and created an impressive new international gateway to Eilat, Southern Israel and the Red Sea.
+Our Eilat Ramon Airport Guide has all the information you need to know.
+Firstly, the new Ramon Airport replaced the two existing airports in Eilat, Eilat City Airport and Ovda Airport.
+Consequently, creating an impressive new international gateway to Eilat, Southern Israel and the Red Sea.
 The Ramon Airport is expected to handle up to 2 million passengers a year upon opening with expansion allowing capacity of up to 4.2 million passengers by the year 2030.
-All domestic flights to the old Eilat City Airport from Tel Aviv and Haifa have now moved to the new Eilat Ramon Airport, whilst the airport will also begin handling low-cost and charter flights from Europe which previously in Ovda Airport, including flights from Ryanair, WizzAir, Transavia, SAS, Finnair, Edelweiss, and Ural Airlines.
+All domestic flights to the old Eilat City Airport from Tel Aviv and Haifa have now moved to the new Eilat Ramon Airport.
+Plus, the airport will also begin handling low-cost and charter flights from Europe, which were previously in Ovda Airport.
+This includes flights from Ryanair, WizzAir, Transavia, SAS, Finnair, Edelweiss, and Ural Airlines.

-Ramon Airport’s Terminal building is designed by Mann Shinar Architects and will handle 2 million passengers growing to 4 million passengers at a later stage.
-The terminal features all key facilities of a modern airport terminal including a duty-free store, foreign exchange, information, and transportation services.
+Ramon Airport’s Terminal building is designed by Mann Shinar Architects and will handle 2 million passengers.
+Certainly expected to grow to 4 million passengers at a later stage.
+Most importantly, the terminal features all key facilities of a modern airport terminal including a duty-free store, foreign exchange, information, and transportation services.

-The location is the ideal gateway to Southern Israel with its array of attractions and leisure options.
+In short, the location is the ideal gateway to Southern Israel with its array of attractions and leisure options.
 Dive in the coral reefs of the Red Sea in Eilat, or take a tour to Masada, King Herod’s ancient fortress.
-Cross into Jordan and take a trip to Petra or hike in the wondrous mountains of the Negev Desert.
+So, cross into Jordan and take a trip to Petra or hike in the wondrous mountains of the Negev Desert.
 This is a land of endless possibilities.